Renewable Term Life Insurance

 This added protection will likely result in higher premiums when compared to a nonrenewable term life insurance contract.

-However, if you renew, your life insurance costs are likely to increase based on your current age and other factors.
+It’s important to note, however, that renewing may result in an increase in life insurance costs based on your current age and other factors.

 Insurance companies often limit premium hikes, but the new price is usually more expensive than your previous rate.